Should You Sell Your Pre-IPO Shares? Explore Secondary Markets and Alternatives

 The short answer is yes.

-There are secondary markets where you can list and sell your private shares— if someone wants to buy them.
+There are secondary markets where you can list and sell your private shares— if there's an interested buyer.

-If you’re in need of cash right away, secondary markets can be an ideal solution.
+If you need cash right away, secondary markets can be an ideal solution.

 Secondary markets are platforms where you can buy and sell private company shares.
-They’re best for people who want cash now (or who think their company's value has peaked).
-If you sell on a secondary market, you give up any upside to your shares (and you’ll have to pay taxes).
+They’re best for people who want liquidity or cash now (or who think their company's value has peaked).
+However, if you sell on a secondary market, you give up any future upside potential to your shares (and you’ll have to pay taxes).

 Non-recourse financing (or exercise financing) is an alternative for startup employees who want to tap into the liquidity of their options without giving them up, who think their company’s value will continue to rise, or who simply need help financing the cost of exercising their options (especially on a deadline).